tiyan-attirmidzi/tiyan-attirmidzi/README.md

 I'm a Backend (on the way to be a Fullstack) Developer from Kendari, Indonesia.

+- ✨ I'm a Backend (on the way to be a Fullstack) Developer
 - 💼 I'm currently freelance in several companies

 ### Reach Me At